-Public companies are exposed to liability under the federal securities laws in a variety of ways.
+A public company is exposed to liability under the federal securities laws in a variety of ways as a result of offering or listing its securities in the United States.
 This liability can be civil or, in certain circumstances, criminal.
 Although litigation by private plaintiffs is more common, the SEC frequently initiates civil enforcement actions against issuers and persons associated with them.
 In cases involving serious securities fraud, the US Department of Justice (DOJ) sometimes brings criminal proceedings, often in parallel with an SEC civil action.